netlifeas/lightroom-integration/doc/manual.md

 The integration is built around two seperate Lightroom plugins, one for import and one for export.
 It support two different main scenarios:

-1. *RetouchLink on a locale server serving one or more retouch users*
+1. *RetouchLink on a local server serving one or more retouch users*
 RetouchLink running on a server and is set to auto download jobs into a shared folder.
 The folder is then mapped on the computers the retoucher uses Ligthroom  on, and the users use the plugins to get next available job and export when finished.
 The plugins is then handling that not multiple users are working on the same jobs, etc.

 2. *One RetouchLink per retouch user*